IHE/ITI.PDQm/input/pagecontent/volume-1.md

 #### 1:38.1.1.1 Patient Demographics Consumer

-Two `requirements` CapabilityStatements are provided for the [Patient Demographics Consumer implementing Mobile Patient Demographics Query](CapabilityStatement-IHE.PDQm.PatientDemographicsConsumerQuery.html), which shows the query parameters available, and the [Patient Demographics Consumer implementing Patient Demographics Match](CapabilityStatement-IHE.PDQm.PatientDemographicsConsumerQuery.html).
+Two `requirements` CapabilityStatements are provided for the Patient Demographics Consumer.
+The [Patient Demographics Consumer Implementing the Patient Search Option](CapabilityStatement-IHE.PDQm.PatientDemographicsConsumerQuery.html) statement shows the query parameters available and the requirements that need to be implemented by a Patient Demographics Consumer implementing the Patient Search Option.
+The [Patient Demographics Consumer Implementing the Match Operation Option](CapabilityStatement-IHE.PDQm.PatientDemographicsConsumerMatch.html) describes support for the [PDQm $Match operation](OperationDefinition-PDQmMatch.html).

 #### 1:38.1.1.2 Patient Demographics Supplier

-A `requirements` CapabilityStatements is provided for the [Patient Demographics Supplier](CapabilityStatement-IHE.PDQm.PatientDemographicsSupplier.html) that shows the query parameters and operations to be supported.
+Two `requirements` CapabilityStatements are provided for the Patient Demographics Supplier.
+The [Patient Demographics Supplier](CapabilityStatement-IHE.PDQm.PatientDemographicsSupplier.html) statement shows the query parameters to be supported by all Patient Demographics Suppliers.
+The [Patient Demographics Supplier Implementing Match Operation Option](CapabilityStatement-IHE.PDQm.PatientDemographicsSupplierMatch.html) shows the additional capabilities of a Patient Demographics Supplier that implements the Match Operation Option, including support for the [PDQm $Match operation](OperationDefinition-PDQmMatch.html).

 The Patient Demographics Supplier SHALL publish an `instance` CapabilityStatement at the metadata endpoint following [ITI Appendix Z.3](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.3-capabilitystatement-resource) using the [FHIR capabilities interaction]({{site.data.fhir.path}}http.html#capabilities).
 All supported search parameters and search methods (GET, POST) SHALL be specified.
 The [search parameters defined in \[ITI-78\]](ITI-78.html#23784121-search-parameters) SHALL be supported, other parameters MAY be supported.
-The [PDQm $Match Operation](OperationDefinition-PDQmMatch.html) SHALL also be supported.
+The [PDQm $Match Operation](OperationDefinition-PDQmMatch.html) SHALL also be supported if the Match Operation Option is declared.

 This capabilities response will typically include all of the capabilities inclusive of all grouped actors and additional functionality.